-Using a sample of our 56 reports, we found discussions between hackers, confirming that they’re following our work.
-Hackers were actively trying to exploit the vulnerabilities we’d worked to resolve or had previously accessed databases now made secure through our reporting.
+Using a sample of our 56 reports, we found discussions between hackers, confirming that they're following our work.
+Hackers were actively trying to exploit the vulnerabilities covered in the reports we published or had previously accessed databases now made secure through our project.

 We made some interesting observations in our investigation, including:

-- For 17% of the stories, hackers were actively asking and searching for access to the leak in question.
+- For 17% of the reports, hackers were actively asking and searching for access to the leak in question.

-- 8.9% of the leaks we’d discovered were already being sold on hacker forums, with varying degrees of accesses at different prices.
+- 8.9% of the leaks we published reports on were already being sold on hacker forums, with varying degrees of accesses at different prices.

-The fact that our reports are getting so much attention from the hacking community shows our work has a real, positive impact.
+The fact that the reports are getting so much attention from the hacking community shows our work has a real, positive impact.

-As you can imagine, this has created huge interest in our work.
+As you can imagine, this has created huge interest in the project.

-Our most significant discoveries have been reported by the biggest websites in the world, becoming huge stories, and quickly going viral.
+The most significant discoveries have been reported by the biggest websites in the world.

-You can read some of our biggest findings on the following websites:
+You can read some of our most significant findings on the following websites:

 The data leaks and vulnerabilities we’ve shared have been incredibly varied, including everything from dating apps and educational platforms to biometric security firms and the US military.